luca-fiorito-11/sandy-docs/uncertainty_propagation.rst

 Monte Carlo uncertainty propagation
 ===================================
-It is common to refer with the term *Monte Carlo uncertainty propagation* to computational approaches that rely on repeated calculation of a quantity :math:`y`, each time varying the input data randomly according to a given multivariate PDF.

 It is common to refer with the term *Monte Carlo* to computational approaches that rely on a repeated random sampling of chosen parameters to obtain statistical outcomes of selected responses.